Walter

 invention can also serve as an emergency shelter for homeless

-compactly transportable and storable as well as inexpensive, this
+and compactly transportable and storable as well as inexpensive,

-is also particularly suitable also for the application in troubled
+this is also particularly suitable also for the application in

-regions by charity organisations or for the homeless in urban
+troubled regions by charity organisations or for the homeless in

-areas.
-Moreover, the bivouac shelter is also suitable preferably
+urban areas.
+Moreover, the bivouac shelter is also suitable

-for outdoor activities, in particular for ski tours, mountain
+preferably for outdoor activities, in particular for ski tours,

-travels with a vehicle, for rescue deployment or for the military.
+for travels with a vehicle, for rescue deployment or for the

 The bivouac shelter is multifunctional from a varied point of

-provisional accommodation with privacy, as well as for the storage
+a provisional accommodation with privacy, as well as for the

-and for the protection of personal belongings.
-Moreover, the
+storage and for the protection of personal belongings.
+Moreover,

-bivouac shelter is suitable for all seasons, by way of the amount
+the bivouac shelter is suitable for all seasons, by way of the

-of thermal insulation being able to be adapted to the prevailing
+amount of thermal insulation being able to be adapted to the

-outer temperatures by way of removing or adding closure elements.
+prevailing outer temperatures by way of removing or adding

-Moreover, shoulder straps can be provided on the basis unit,
+closure elements.
+Moreover, shoulder straps can be provided on

-constructed in a modular manner.
-Such a modular bivouac shelter as
+preferably constructed in a modular manner.
+Such a modular

 The body receiving space and the open receiving section of the